 But for our purposes here, The Middle is vastly superior, because it actually has a brother and a sister.
 And ones worth shipping!

-It centers around the Heck family (unfortunate last name for a child, I’m sure): father Mike,mother Frances (usually Frankie),eldest son Axl (15 when the show begins),daughter Sue (13 when the show begins, in a middle school with far more activities than mine ever had),and youngest son Brick (8, but short and lispy so it’s hard to tell – and the actor is a few years older than that).There is also Frankie’s coworker Bob (played by Chris Kattan of Saturday Night Live!) who is awkward and lonely.You can tell right from that information that we’ve scored: brother and sister, two years apart, and both teenagers.
+It centers around the Heck family (unfortunate last name for a child, I’m sure, although I think it’s pretty cool, actually): father Mike,mother Frances (usually Frankie),eldest son Axl (15 when the show begins),daughter Sue (13 when the show begins, in a middle school with far more activities than mine ever had),and youngest son Brick.There is also Frankie’s coworker Bob (played by Chris Kattan of Saturday Night Live!) who is awkward and lonely.You can tell right from that information that we’ve scored: brother and sister, two years apart, and both teenagers.

 I mean, you can’t really ask for much more than that.

 One of the first things I loved about The Middle is how un-extraordinary the characters are.
-I don’t even mean ordinary, I mean even less than ordinary.The children are all average-looking (though they have pleasing faces in their way, I would not call any one of them particularly attractive – and it’s hurt me to say even that, but I am making a point), which, for a TV show, is remarkable.
+I don’t even mean ordinary, I mean even less than ordinary.The children are all average-looking (though they have pleasing faces in their way, I would not call any one of them particularly attractive – and it’s hurt me to say even that because I don’t want to be hufrtful, but I am making a point), which, for a TV show, is remarkable.
 Sue and Brick aren’t just quirky – they’re downright weirdos (of course I mean that affectionately).

 Frankie is amazingly resourceful, but most of her endeavors fail and she’s on the verge of being fired at her job for just not being very good at it (something that appeals to me, as I’m feeling particularly un-hirable at the moment).
 And Mike – I love Mike – is sometimes just too honest for his own good.
 He loves his children, but he doesn’t pretend to like them or support them any more than absolutely necessary.
 He doesn’t like to smile too much, or interact with people too much.
 He likes his alone time.

 The title of the show is a reference to the fact that they live in Indiana (a medium-sized town called Orson) – the place you pass over in your airplane while going to somewhere else, the place you won’t even bother to look down at.
-I love shows that don’t take place in California or New York/Boston/Wasington D.C.
-I mean, I live on the West Coast, but I do like that picturesque home-grown Midwest fantasy.
+I love shows that don’t take place in California or New York/Boston/Washington D.C.
 I think it’s sad that most movies that take place there are about people wanting to leave it.
 My father was from the Midwest.
-Of course he left it. *LOL*
+He left it, though. *LOL*

 I also like how much this show picks on its characters.
 They’re weak.
 Selfish.
 They fail.
+They try too hard.
 They’re stupid sometimes.
 They’re weird.
 I love it.

 I’m so glad I’m doing this entry, even if only a handful of people even land on this page, because this show is truly underappreciated.

 I wonder if it might have something to do with their living room.
 It’s green, but like a hideous 70’s sort of lime green.
 And nicer furniture might even be able to make that work, but they’ve got a brown couch.
 And what’s worse is the blankets on the couch.
-They don’t match, and they’re VERY dated and just ugly.
+They don’t match, and they’re VERY dated and inelegant.
 It seems silly to not watch a show because of the decor of one of the rooms, but I almost think I’d change the channel the second I saw it, and a lot of scenes take place in that room.
+But it’s appropriate for the show.

 And I can’t not compliment The Middle‘s continuity, because I don’t think I’ve ever been so impressed with continuity in my entire life.
 I love continuity, so I’m sure I’m appreciating it more than anyone else is, but it’s truly remarkable how true this show stays to its past episodes, and how past events and characters are not forgotten.
 From Brick’s teacher Miss Rinksi, to the bad neighborhood family the Glossners, to the carpet remnant in Mike and Frankie’s room – it stays with us.
 It’s like real life!
 Stuff that in any lesser TV show would just be a one-off for the episode get mentioned and referenced repeatedly on The Middle.
 I can hardly say anything better about a show than say I admire its continuity.